Derisking Global Economy A Key Concern Of G20: EAM Jaishankar

 He further said there would be 15 ministerial-level meetings of G20 this year besides the President and Prime Minister-level conclaves in September.

-Barring India, very few countries have made efforts to think about the rest of the world, Jaishanka added.
+Barring India, very few countries have made efforts to think about the rest of the world, Jaishankar added.